bitfocus/companion-module-audivero-unityintercom-client/HELP.md

 **Available Actions:**
 The module functions by sending button presses to the Unity client API.
 In order to know what the button actually does, check the assignment for that button number in the Unity User Interface.

+It is rceommended that you use the Button Presets, because every API request requires both a "keydown" and "keyup" command to be sent, or the Unity client will stay in a latched state.